 Then we can fill up the grey part of the string with NOP operations.
 The code for this operation is \0x90.
 It is available on every architecture and its purpose in a CPU is to do nothing apart from waiting a small amount of time.
 If we now use an address that lets us jump to any address in the grey area we are done.
 The target machine will execute these NOP operations until it reaches the shellcode.
-A moment of thought can convince you that this trick can hugely improve our odds of finding the right address-depending on the size of the buffer, it might only take a few tries to get the shellcode to run.
+That is why this NOP-part is often called NOP-sledge.
+A moment of thought should convince you that this trick can hugely improve our odds of finding the right address-depending on the size of the buffer, it might only take a few tries to get the shellcode to run.
 And then we are in.
 The code for such an attack is shown in Figure 2.
 It is directly taken from the original paper about "Smashing the Stack for Fun and Profit" (see pointer given at the end).